ultra0000/SRB2/README.md

 - libopenmpt (Linux/OS X only)

 ## Compiling
-Install devkitPro and the wii-sdl2 and ppc-libpng packages `make PREFIX=/opt/devkitpro/devkitPPC/bin/powerpc-eabi LINUX=0 WII=1 -j{nproc}`
+Install devkitPro and the wii-sdl2 and ppc-libpng packages, then run this on the repo folder:
+`
+make PREFIX=/opt/devkitpro/devkitPPC/bin/powerpc-eabi LINUX=0 WII=1 -j{nproc}
+`
 See [SRB2 Wiki/Source code compiling](http://wiki.srb2.org/wiki/Source_code_compiling) for more information

 ## Disclaimer